swup/fragment-plugin/README.md

 }
 ```

-> **Note** to keep the bundle size small, UMD builds are stripped from all debug messages, so `debug` won't have an effect there.
+> [!IMPORTANT] to keep the bundle size small, UMD builds are stripped from all debug messages, so `debug` won't have an effect there.

 ## How rules are matched